Carpal tunnel syndrome

 A Proven Approach to Manage Carpal Tunnel Syndrome

 Thankfully, multiple research studies have proved exercise reduces symptoms of carpal tunnel syndrome.
-These exercises gently move the tendons and nerve within the tunnel.
+These exercises gently move the tendons and nerves within the tunnel.
 Movement reduces swelling within the tunnel and restores blood flow to your irritated nerve.

 Tendon Gliding Exercises